We accept Medicare assignment, and we will file all primary and secondary insurance. We also participate in most all major Managed Care Plans.

-Prescription Assistance Programs, or PAPs, have emerged in an effort to help patients who lack health insurance or prescription drug coverage obtain the medications they need.
-These programs are typically offered by pharmaceutical companies to provide free or low cost prescription drugs to qualifying individuals.
+Prescription Assistance Programs, or PAPs, have emerged to help patients who lack health insurance or prescription drug coverage obtain the medications they need.
+These programs are typically offered by pharmaceutical companies to provide free or low-cost prescription drugs to qualifying individuals.

 What are the income limits for Extra Help with Medicare?

-To qualify for extra help with Medicare prescription drug plan costs in 2018, your annual income must be limited to $18,090 for an individual ($24,360 for a married couple living together).
+To qualify for extra help with Medicare prescription drug plan costs, your annual income must be limited to $18,090 for an individual ($24,360 for a married couple living together).